-As a condition of the continued accreditation of International Dark Sky Places, IDA asks that each Place submit a report on activities related to dark skies by 1 October of each year.
-This condition is set forth in the program guidelines for each of the International Dark Sky Places designation categories.
-The listed contact individuals for each Place will be reminded by email on 1 August and 1 September of each year, in advance of the deadline.
+As a condition of the continued accreditation of International Dark Sky Places (IDSPs), IDA asks that each Place submit a report on activities related to dark skies.
+This condition is set forth in the Program Guidelines for each of the International Dark Sky Place certification categories.

-The annual reports are important to the relationship between IDA and our International Dark Sky Places.
+The Annual Reports are important to the relationship between IDA and our International Dark Sky Places.
 It’s an opportunity to check in each year and let us know about events and progress toward improving nighttime conditions, as well as whether there are any problems or ways in which IDA can help.
-In turn, we mine the annual reports for information and success stories we can share with our membership and the world through our member communications and social media.
-The reports serve in place of periodic re-accreditation, in order to minimize the impact on staff and resources at the International Dark Sky Places.
+In turn, we mine the Annual Reports for information and success stories we can share with our membership and the world through our communications and social media.
+The reports serve in place of periodic re-accreditation in order to minimize the impact on staff, volunteers, and resources of the International Dark Sky Places.

 Starting in 2022, the timing and format of submitting an IDSP Annual Report will be updated.
 For starters, the deadline for submitting an Annual Report will be pushed back from October 1 to January 1, 2023.
 This means that all certified IDSPs, including those certified throughout all of 2021, will be required to submit an Annual Report by this date.
 For any IDSP certified in 2022, their first Annual Report will be due January 1, 2024.

 Additionally, we are moving to an online, standardized format for submitting the report.
 Each report will have the same list of questions, with specific prompts for the various certification types.
 The online form will allow you to upload photos and files as well so you may share and show IDA all of the wonderful dark-sky efforts you have completed throughout the year.